 only a paycheck.
 Instead, you show that you have a sincere interest in the company.

-By doing these three simple things in preparation for an interview, you will set up a good foundation for success.
-Research will help you to know what to expect both during the interview and beyond.
-Carefully choosing what experience to share can make you a more qualified candidate for a certain position.
-And preparing thoughtful questions shows interest and attention to detail, which is very desirable to employers.
+Preparing for an interview with these three simple steps will set up a good foundation for success.
+Research will make you aware of what to expect both during the interview and beyond.
+Carefully choosing what experience to share can make you a more qualified candidate for the position.
+Preparing thoughtful questions shows interest and attention to detail, which is very desirable to employers.